 2. Remove the Metal Rack When Not in Use

-The microwave comes with the metal rack inside, but according to Frigidaire, you should avoid storing the metal rack in your microwave.
+The microwave comes with a metal rack inside, but according to Frigidaire, you should avoid storing the metal rack in your microwave.

 In other words, if you’re not actively using the metal rack, then you should go ahead and remove it from the microwave and store it on a shelf, in a cabinet, etc.